nourilee/nourilee/README.md

 # I'm Nourilee 🚀

-I'm a passionate QA Automation Engineer from the Philipipnes.
+I'm a passionate QA Automation Engineer from the Philippines.
 I have a strong coding background and a knack for optimizing software quality through automation.
 My mission is to make testing more efficient and enjoyable.

 ## 🔧 My Tech Stack